Conditional Rendering in LWC

 Sold Out

-In this example, the for:each loop iterates over the products array. lwc:if checks if quantity is 0, displaying “Sold Out” if true.
+The for:each loop iterates over the products array.
+The lwc:if directive checks if quantity is 0 to display “Sold Out”.

 Final One: Conditional Rendering with Forms